 Why is Online Simulation with SimScale Needed for Freezing and Thawing Unit Applications?

 Where airflow and heat are concerned, simulation can be extremely useful in assessing and improving HVAC design.
-Using online simulation you quickly and easily visualize air behaviour and identify areas of recirculation or unstable temperatures.
+Using online simulation you quickly and easily visualize air behavior and identify areas of recirculation or unstable temperatures.
 Whether assessing an existing thawing unit or optimizing a design before construction, simulation offers engineers the results they need to ensure a stable and controlled environment for freezing and thawing processes.
-As an example, watch this webinar on HVAC cold room design via the button below.

 In addition to adequate freezing and thawing equipment, an important contributor to freeze-thaw stability is proper HVAC design.
 Biopharma products can be extremely sensitive to temperature, air, and light exposure.
 Maintaining consistent freeze-thaw rates for all products within a cabinet relies on valid assessment of photostability, airflow, heat transfer, and average ambient temperatures.
 See how CFD can be used to assess airflow in healthcare environments in this webinar.